lkorczowski/Tinnitus-n-Sleep/README.md

 - **data**: load, prepare and annotate data (mainly .edf using `mne`)
 - **utils**: a lot of useful methods for preparing data, labels by doing simple operations
 - **signal**: signal processing and automatic artifact thresholding
 - **classification**: classification methods to detects events and artifacts.
-The main method is *AMDT* (Adaptive Mean Amplitud Thresholding).
+The main method is *AMDT* (Adaptive Mean Amplitude Thresholding).
 - **pipeline**: "ready-to-go" configured *ADMT* pipeline for event classification
 - **events**: methods to build and differentiate events
 - **reports**: automatic reporting system using all above